Free Walking Tour Sofia Bulgaria

 Contrary to popular belief, the Alexander Nevski Cathedral is not the most important Church in Sofia, the Sofia Church opposite is, because this Church is the one that gave Sofia it’s name.

-At the end of the free Sofia tour, you have the chance to donate to support the free Sofia tours.
+At the end of the free walking tour Sofia, you have the chance to donate to support the free Sofia tours.
 You can also ask for discount vouchers for some of the other paid tours on offer, including the Communist Tour and the Cultural Tour!

 At the end of the tour, I highly recommend that you have something to eat and drink at La Cattedrale and then pay to enter the Alexander Nevsky Crypt museum (6lv), where you will see some stunning Orthodox icons from all over Bulgaria.
 Photos are allowed in the Crypt museum, but no flash.

-Have you ever been on the Free Sofia Tour?
+Have you ever been on the free walking tour Sofia?
 Would you like to go?
 If you are interested, please comment below.
 You can also follow @freesofiatour on Twitter.

 Where to Stay in Sofia